Jamie12341324/monster-records/README.md

 Links to websites about cinemas and age ratings
 # User Stories
-1. As parent with a child that is interrested in monsters I want to know what age ratingings there on monster films so that  ican decide if I want to take my child to see a monster film
+1. As parent with a child that is interrested in monsters I want to know what age ratingings there are on monster films so that i can decide if I want to take my child to see a monster film
-2. As a teacher that wants to start a film club I want to know how much a monster film cd costs so I cand ecide what films I might put on in a film club 3.As a child who wants to watch monster films I want to go to a cinema website so I can reserve my spot at a cinema to watch a film
+2. As a teacher that wants to start a film club I want to know how much a monster film cd costs so I can decide what films I might put on in a film club
-4. As a monster film maker I want to know about the stats of different monsters so I
+3. As a child who wants to watch monster films I want to go to a cinema website so I can reserve my spot at a cinema to watch a film
-5. can promote my film and write accurate books
+4. As a monster film maker I want to know about the stats of different monsters so I can promote my film and write accurate books
 # Acceptance criteria
 1. The shop page displays a list of testimonials
 2. The shop page displasys a star rating